abhishekpratapa/computer/xor/README.md

-# Xnor Gate
+# Xor Gate

-This folder contains an implementation of a nor gate using `nmos` and `pmos` transistors.
+This folder contains an implementation of a xor gate using `nmos` and `pmos` transistors.

-The `xnor.v` folder contains the module, wheras the `xnor_tb.v` contains the test bench to test the module.
+The `xor.v` folder contains the module, wheras the `xor_tb.v` contains the test bench to test the module.

 ## Truth Tables